Can I Pass My DOT Physical With Sleep Apnea?

 Are There New DOT Physical Requirements for Sleep Apnea?

 The DOT has recently updated its physical requirements for drivers with sleep apnea.
-With these new regulations, the DOT is taking proactive steps to ensure that all drivers are medically qualified and able to safely operate a commercial motor vehicle on our roads.
+With these new regulations, the DOT is taking proactive steps to ensure that all drivers are medically qualified and able to operate a commercial motor vehicles on our roads safely.

-Starting April 1st, 2021, the Federal Motor Carrier Safety Administration requires that anyone who holds a federal medical card must now have their breathing tested while they are sleeping in order to obtain or renew their certification.
-This breath test must be done in a laboratory setting using specialized equipment and will measure how much air you're getting during your sleep cycle.
+Starting April 1st, 2021, the Federal Motor Carrier Safety Administration requires that anyone who holds a federal medical card must now have their breathing tested while they are sleeping to obtain or renew their certification.
+This breath test must be done in a laboratory using specialized equipment and will measure how much air you get during your sleep cycle.

 What's the Max DOT Physical Sleep Apnea BMI?

 The maximum Body Mass Index (BMI) allowed for a commercial truck driver to pass their Department of Transportation (DOT) physical is 40.
-Drivers with a BMI higher than 40 may be required to have additional testing, such as a sleep apnea screening.
-Sleep apnea screenings are important as they can help identify signs of fatigue which could lead to dangerous situations on the road.
+Drivers with a BMI above 40 may need additional testing, such as a sleep apnea screening.
+Sleep apnea screenings are essential as they can help identify signs of fatigue, which could lead to dangerous situations on the road.
 DOT Physical BMI Requirements 2023.

 Key Points: How To Pass the DOT Physical With Sleep Apnea

-Here are the key points for passing a DOT physical while suffering from sleep apnea.
+Here are the critical points for passing a DOT physical while suffering from sleep apnea.
 If you have any questions, do not hesitate to contact our organization.

 • Fill out the required paperwork detailing your medical history.